PoliJun/Introduction-to-Algorithms/notes/greedy_algorithms_fcc.md

 -   N mice and N holes
 -   seperately sort two lists
 -   pair every mouse and hole by their permutation

+# Mafority Element

+-   sneaky solution:
+    -   use 1 to do a bit operation
+    -   1 for testing zero